gamgamstylep/ha_heliotherm_2/README.md

 If you have setup HA device already the data should be getting in at this point
 Disclaimer: Use at own risk.
 As super user you can do quite some settings that should not be done if you do not know what you are doing.
 In other words: Don't change any settings unless you have been instructed to by a HT expert as super user.

+Tribute to Michael Buchberger: Lot of ideas and material from <https://github.com/mbuchber/ha_heliotherm>